Jean-Pierre Pescatore: Property and hobbies

 Jean-Pierre Pescatore had various hobbies, including collecting works of art, rare plant specimens and breeding horses.
 He acquired paintings and drawings from prestigious backgrounds, such as the galleries of the King of the Netherlands and of Louis Philippe I. He amassed more than 800 plant specimens, including a collection of the first orchids in France, with the help of Jean Linden.
 The latter named a publication with orchids from his collection, Pescatorea.
 Empress Eugénie, and her husband Napoleon III, came to see the collection twice.
 Pescatore renovated his château to house his fragile plants, constructing an orangery and three greenhouses.
 He became president of the horticultural society of Seine-et-Oise and of the floral society of Versailles.
 A recipient of the Légion d'honneur, in 1852 he was also appointed Consul-General of the Netherlands.
 He died on 9 December 1855 at his Paris house, and was buried in La Celle-Saint-Cloud.
-He left the considerable sum of 10 million francs.
-Without a direct heir, his inheritance was the subject of a dispute between his partner, Anne Catherine Weber, and his other heirs.
+He left the considerable sum of 10 million francs; without a direct heir, his inheritance was the subject of a dispute between his partner, Anne Catherine Weber, and his other heirs.

 Finally, the Château de La Celle was awarded to his niece, Elisabeth (Lily) Dutreux-Pescatore, with usufruct for life to Anne Catherine Weber.
 The heirs of Pescatore-Dutreux owned the château until 1951.

-In 1940, Grand Duchess Charlotte of Luxembourg stopped at the Château de la Celle Saint-Cloud for a few days, while fleeing the German invasion of Luxembourg.
+In 1940, Grand Duchess Charlotte of Luxembourg stopped at the Château de la Celle for a few days, while fleeing the German invasion of Luxembourg.
 The Germans then occupied the castle until August 1944.
 After the liberation of France, Auguste Dutreux regained his property.
 He donated the castle and its gardens, to the French Foreign Ministry on 7 February 1951, which still owns it today.